fluent-plugins-nursery/fluent-plugin-opentelemetry/example/README.md

 ### Visualize metrics data

+This demo uses Prometheus / Grafana to visualize the metrics data.

 1. Go to [`localhost:3000`](http://localhost:3000) and login to Grafana using credentials admin, admin

 2. Then, show `demo > Basic Service Trace` in [dashboard](http://localhost:3000/dashboards).